eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleInsertion.md

 the default and one may switch to 1) using the option **--eager-insert**.

 !!! caution
-    If there are many edges with delayed insertion, the additional insertion attemps in every simulation step can slow down a simulation
+    If there are many edges with delayed insertion, the additional insertion attempts in every simulation step can slow down a simulation

 ## Investigating insertion delay